IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 #### Hotplugging the VBD

-If we rebooted the VM at this stage then, after rebooting, the block device corresponding to the VBD would appear: on boot, XenServer queries all VBDs of a VM and actively attaches each of the corresponding VDIs.
+If we rebooted the VM at this stage then, after rebooting, the block device corresponding to the VBD would appear: on boot, Citrix Hypervisor queries all VBDs of a VM and actively attaches each of the corresponding VDIs.